North Okanagan Golf package at the Village Green Hotel

 you have something specific in mind that is not exactly as shown we

-will customize a package to suite your needs.
+will customize a package to suit your needs.

 We will always